-- Lower the trailer tongue until the coupler fully engages the hitch ball.
-If the coupler does not line up with the hitch ball, adjust the position of the tow vehicle. - 2.
-Close latch and engage the coupler locking mechanism.
-In the engaged position, the locking mechanism securely holds the coupler to the hitch ball. - 3.
+- 1. Lower the trailer tongue until the receiver fully engages the ball.
+If the receiver does not line up with the hitch ball, adjust the position of the tow vehicle. - 2.
+Close latch and engage the receiver locking mechanism.
+In the engaged position, the locking mechanism securely holds the receiver to the hitch hall - 3.
 Insert the safety lock pin through the hole in the locking mechanism. - 4.
-Be sure the coupler is all the way on the hitch ball and the locking mechanism is engaged.
-A properly engaged locking mechanism will allow the coupler to raise the rear of the tow vehicle.
-Using the trailer jack, test to see that you can raise the rear of the tow vehicle by 1 inch, after the coupler is locked to the hitch.
+Be sure the receiver is all the way on the hitch ball and the locking mechanism is engaged.
+A properly engaged locking mechanism will allow the receiver to raise the rear of the tow vehicle.
+Using the trailer jack, test to see that you can raise the rear of the tow vehicle by 1 inch, after the receiver is locked to the hitch.